Langcliffe: Religion

 Langcliffe formed part of the ancient Parish of Giggleswick, but was detached to become a separate ecclesiastical parish in 1851.

-The new parish required its own church, and St John the Evangelist Church was therefore built in 1851 by architects Mallinson and Healey of Bradford.
+The new parish required its own church, and St John's Church, Langcliffe was therefore built in 1851 by architects Mallinson and Healey of Bradford.
 The church site, and the funds for the construction, were given by John Green Paley (1774–1860), a son of Langcliffe who had prospered with the Industrial Revolution as a director of Bradford's Bowling Iron Works and of two local railway companies.
 According to a local interest website, this "tiny chapel with slender bell-turret and steeply-pitched roof overlooks one of the finest village greens in the north and an unspoilt village of enormous architectural interest.
 Its tranquil and homely interior contains memorials to the distinguished Dawson family of Langcliffe Hall."
 The green altar-frontal was made from a dressing gown belonging to Lord Halifax, the former Viceroy of India.